camlostCZ/FakeFS/README.md

 # FakeFS

-This fun project has been created as a response to a series of qeustions in the [/r/learnpython](https://www.reddit.com/r/learnpython) subreddit.
+This fun project has been created as a response to a series of questions in the [/r/learnpython](https://www.reddit.com/r/learnpython) subreddit.

 I took it as an inspiration and tried to develop a fake filesystem